 Point is, whether you’re a startup or an enterprise, you should know that Swift has all advantages to build a highly functional, best in class custom iOS app that can provide best user experience and customer satisfaction.

-After Swift’s big reveal, there was a lot of confusion in the development community as well as among tech startups and Enterprises that whether Swift is better programming language or not.
-In fact, Swift has always been centre of discussion among many organizations and experts as Apple claimed that Swift programming language was better than its predecessor.
+After Swift’s big reveal, there was a lot of confusion in the development community as well as among tech startups and Enterprises that whether Swift is the better programming language or not.
+In fact, Swift has always been a centre of discussion among many organizations and experts as Apple claimed that Swift programming language was better than its predecessor.

 So to clear the confusion and explain why Swift is proved to be a smarter programming language, we’ve outlined 7 reasons why Startups & Enterprises prefer Swift for their iPhone Application Development.

-The number one reason to choose Swift is because of its clean syntax, which makes it easier to read, write, and modify.
+The number one reason to choose Swift is that of its clean syntax, which makes it easier to read, write, and modify.
 The number of code lines needed in Swift to develop an iOS app is much lesser than Objective-C.

 This is why startups and enterprise always choose to develop their mobile apps into Swift as it reduces the development time, thus – the development cost.

-For example, most iOS app development companies charge on hourly basis, So by using Swift as your programming language, the overall cost of your project can certainly be reduced.
+For example, most iOS app development companies charge on the hourly basis, So by using Swift as your programming language, the overall cost of your project can certainly be reduced.